 4 But plants feel pain too!

 No doubt the person saying this will happily walk on grass!
 While plants can respond to stimuli, they don’t contain a central nervous system, therefore don’t experience pain.
-Unlike cows, pigs, chickens and sheep, plants are not sentient beings.
+Unlike cows, pigs, chickens, dogs, cats, fish and sheep, plants are not sentient beings.

 5 Wouldn’t cows explode if we didn’t milk them?